auth0-lab/auth0-ai-python/examples/async-user-confirmation/langchain-examples/README.md

     > A service that resumes CIBA-interrupted threads on the LangGraph server.

-6.  **Select "agent" graph, go to Manage Assistants and create a new one with the following configuration**
+6.  **From LangChain Studio, select "agent" graph, go to Manage Assistants and create a new one with the following configuration**

     ```js
     {